makersacademy/airport_challenge/README.md

 ## I documented my approach in 'kd_approach.md' <---- Please read me! :)
 - I documented and explained the processes and approaches I used

+**To improve my project, next time I would like to:**

+- Implement tests for edge cases outlined
+- Get test coverage metric from 99.28% to 100%
+- Put my spec test files and structure them better into 'before 'do' and use 'contexts' to group test cases together for clarity
+- Refactor some code to use predicate methods
+- Consider removing duplicate functionality of 'stormy?' method on both the airport and weather objects and delegate that responsibility to the weather object and amend the test case to account for this change

 ## Introduction to the project